codingvivi/42-a-maze-ing/README.md

 so the **same seed reproduces the exact same maze**.

 - **`perfect=True`** stops here:
-  the carve is a spanning tree, so there is exactly one path between any two cells.
+  the carve is a spanning tree, so there is exactly one path between any two cells (no loops at all).
-- **`perfect=False`** then runs a **braiding** pass: it visits dead ends in random order and opens one extra wall on each to create loops.
+- **`perfect=False`** (the default) turns that tree into a **playable Pac-Man board**.
+A `_make_playable` pass:
+  1. **opens the four corners and the centre** into corridors (degree ≥ 2), so the ghosts, super-pac-gums and player start always have a home;
+  2. **braids dead ends into loops** — visiting them in random order and opening one extra wall each, trying every direction — until at most a couple of dead ends remain (zero is achievable, the no-dead-end bonus);
+  3. **guarantees at least two independent routes**, so a chased player always has an alternative (a single loop is explicitly not enough).

-  After each opening it checks the affected neighbourhood and **reverts** the wall if it would produce a forbidden 3×3 fully-open area (the subject caps corridor width at 2).
+  Every wall it opens is **reverted** if it would produce a forbidden 3×3 fully-open area (the subject caps corridor width at 2).
+Because the carve starts as a spanning tree, each extra wall opened adds exactly one independent loop — which makes the "≥ 2 routes" guarantee cheap to count.

 The **"42" pattern** is placed as a mask before carving: the cells forming the "4" and "2" glyphs are marked forced-closed, and generation (and braiding) simply carve around them, leaving them as an isolated, fully-walled block.
+The glyphs are positioned so the blank column between the "4" and the "2" lands on the maze centre, keeping the player-start cell off the mask.
 If the maze is too small to hold the glyphs, the pattern is omitted and a notice is printed to stderr, as the subject allows.